What is Social Support?

 Social support for family and loved ones

-As with any major illness, breast cancer can have far-reaching effects beyond the person who is diagnosed.
+As with any major illness, breast cancer can have effects beyond the person who is diagnosed.

 Spouses and partners, family members and other loved ones may feel many of the same emotions as the person diagnosed: shock, sadness, fear, anger and denial.